 Rin = 10kΩ and Rƒ = 100kΩ.

-and the gain of the circuit is calculated as -Rƒ/Rin = 100k/10k = 10.
+and the gain of the circuit is calculated as: -Rƒ/Rin = 100k/10k = -10.

 The gain of the original circuit is to be increased to 40 (32dB), find the new values of the resistors required.

 Assume that the input resistor is to remain at the same value of 10KΩ, then by re-arranging the closed loop voltage gain formula we can find the new value required for the feedback resistor Rƒ.

-Gain = -Rƒ/Rin
+Gain = Rƒ/Rin

 therefore, Rƒ = Gain x Rin